24K Magic (song): Critical reception

 "24K Magic" has received generally positive reviews from music critics.
 Entertainment Weekly's Eric Renner Brown gave "24K Magic" an "A" note.
 He praised the lead single, saying it is on the same level as Mars's earlier, "Just the Way You Are" (2010) and "Locked Out of Heaven" (2012), and maybe even better due to its "detail and finesse".
 According to Brown, these qualities along with "world-class vocals", allow "24K Magic" to "levitate".
 He felt Tupac Shakur's "California Love" (1995) and Michael Jackson's Off the Wall (1979) influenced it.
 Jay Willis of GQ called the song "delightful"— the second part of "Uptown Funk".
 Willis praised Mars for using the same formula as the earlier single and described the intro as "reminiscent of mid-1990s K-Ci & Jojo".
 Carl Williott of Idolator rated the song a nine out of ten, comparing it to "Pure Funk compilations, West Coast G-funk and to Midnight Star".
 Williott said the track did not bring anything new, but it came at a time when there were not enough party songs.
 In the same review, Mike Wass awarded the song 8 out of 10 feeling that it is a mash-up of the 70's, 80's and 90's R&B into "a nuclear-power party anthem" to be played in discos over the next years.
 Time's Tekendra Parmar called the title track "delicious".
 The staff of Rap-Up thought Mars created a great song, calling the hook "infectious".
 Jason Lipshutz of Billboard compared "24K Magic" to the TV show Stranger Things (2016), since both evoke nostalgic feelings.
 Lipshutz found the single "impressive", with a "killer groove" that mashed the "G-funk" genre into a song with modern elements.
 He also complemented Mars's vocals and "ear for melody".
 Patrick Bowen, reviewing the album for Idolator, said "24K Magic" has the best chorus Mars ever wrote, being superior to "Uptown Funk" in every detail.

-In a mixed review for Idolator, Rachel Sonis "24K Magic" a 6.5 out of 10.
-She described the track as "glossy, lavish and teeming with old-school The Neptunes vibes", but concluded that the single does not accomplish anything new.
+In a mixed review for Idolator, Rachel Sonis gave "24K Magic" a 6.5 out of 10.
+She described the track as "glossy, lavish and teeming with old-school The Neptunes vibes", but concluded it does not accomplish anything new.
 Robbie Daw of the site rated the track 5 out of 10 saying that it is a throwback to the 80's R&B as a continuation of "Uptown Funk".
-He too thought it did not add anything new to pop music—"it simply keeps the party going".
+He too thought it did not add anything new—"it simply keeps the party going".